 I decided a while ago that two things were going to happen with this site.
 One, I wasn’t going to intentionally avoid any games.
 Those that aren’t natively in English or excellently translated; a necessary exception.
 Everything else was fair game.
 Two, I wasn’t going to bust up kids’ games for cheap laughs.
 (Okay, I wasn’t going to bust them up anymore.)
 What’s the point?
-It’s like going up to a guy in a wheelchair and taunting him to join you in a jumping jacks contest.
-It’s the kind of thing that might make the Jackass crowd squirt milk from their noses, but really, “humorists” doing old game bashing has already been done to death.
+“Comedians” bashing old games on the Internet has already been done to death.

 Most things your magic can activate are just simple events to make the world come alive.
 A rabbit eats a carrot and hops away.
 Flowers bloom.
 A raccoon picks up a piece of trash and places in a smiling garbage can.
 The only times the magic really matters is when you fire some next to a present, or next to a hiding child.
 The present gets added to your scavenger hunt tally.
 The child crawls out, receives a creepy hug from the plush dinosaur, and a reminder of how much Barney loves them.
 Granted, it’s not as creepy in context as Moonwalker.